 Our Czech students

-In 1998 I went to teach English in The Czech Republic.
+In 1998 I taught English in Trebic, Czech Republic.
 My best student, by far, was Helena Karasova.
 She wanted to study in the USA to improve her English.
 She lived with us and attended our local high school.
 She had to return to her country to finish her own high school program.
 She was awarded a nice scholarship at Central College in Iowa.
-Then Veronika Blechova, two years older and a student also came over and eventually attended the same school.
+Then, Veronika Blechova, two years older and a student, also came over and eventually attended the same school.
 She graduated in the spring of 2004.

 Helena and Veronika in June 2001.